 Who would have known that 2020 would go down as one of the most influential years- if not the most influential year- for virtual events in history?
-Even as the highest-ranked event trends predictor in the industry, even we couldn’t guess this.
-We surveyed hundreds of #Eventprofs to weigh in on the hottest virtual event trends for 2020.
-Some of these trends match up nicely to our overall 2020 event trends we predicted, so you should see some cross over for how you can also apply these to your hybrid and in-person events as well.
+Even as the highest-ranked event trends predictor in the industry, we couldn’t have guessed this.
+We surveyed hundreds of #eventprofs to weigh in on the hottest virtual event trends for 2020.
+Some of these trends match up nicely to our overall 2020 event trends we predicted, so you should see some cross-over for how you can also apply these to your hybrid and in-person events as well.
 Here we go as we make predictions on the hottest trends to hit virtual events!

 2020 Virtual Event Trend: Personalization for Attendees